 The new router did well with Wi-Fi 5 clients, too, averaging between 600Mbps and 770Mbps within 40 feet range.

 And like the case of the GT-AX11000, the GT-AXE11000 was one of the fastest routers I’ve tested on the 2.4GHz band.
 My 2×2 Wi-Fi 6 client averaged faster than 400Mbps at the close range and some 210Mbps at 40 feet away.

 The GT-AXE11000 had about the same range as the GT-AX11000 in my testing, which is excellent.
-Conservatively, if your home is of some 2000 ft2 (186 m2) chances are a single unit will take care of it.
-Keep in mind that your mileage will vary since Wi-Fi range depends on many factors.
+Conservatively, if your home is of some 2000 ft2 (186 m2), chances are a single unit will take care of it.
+Keep in mind that your mileage will vary since the Wi-Fi range depends on many factors.